 Conservation considerations: Populations could be threatened by heavy recreational use.

-For more information, see the New England Wild Flower Society's Conservation Plan for Oxytropis campestris-pdf link-118 KB.
+For more information, see the Native Plant Trust's Conservation Plan for Oxytropis campestris.